 As well, self-employed individuals can still work and apply for the EI Special Benefits but would need to repay $0.50 of the benefit for each dollar earned over $38,000.

-The federal government has proposed three new benefits to assist those who are not eligible for EI and still need temporary income support.
+The federal government has approved and launched three new benefits to assist those who are not eligible for EI and still need temporary income support.

 - The Canada Recovery Benefit